-The Artix 4.0 locator service is backward compatible by default.
+The Artix post-3.x locator service is backward compatible by default.
 There are no configuration steps required to enable backward compatibility in the locator service itself.

-Locator services for Artix 4.1, 4.2, and the C++/Java JNI runtime of Artix 5.x require a one-line addition to their Artix configuration files, as described in "Artix 4.1/4.2/5.0 locator setup for backward compatibility".
+Locator services for Artix 4.1, 4.2, and the C++/Java JNI runtime of Artix 5.x require a one-line addition to their Artix configuration files, as described in "Artix post-3.x locator setup for backward compatibility".

-You can start your Artix 4.x services in a way that supports both Artix 4 and Artix 3 consumers.
-See "Starting Services with Artix 3 Consumer Support" on page 43.
+You can start your Artix post-3.x services in a way that supports both Artix 3.x and post-3.x consumers.
+See "Starting Services with Artix 3 Consumer Support" on page 23.

-You can migrate your consumers one at a time to Artix 4.x locator compatibility, using the steps described in "Migrating Consumer Code" on page 72.
+You can migrate your consumers one at a time to Artix post-3.x locator compatibility, using the steps described in "Migrating Consumer Code" on page 40.

-Artix 4.1/4.2/5.0 locator setup for backward compatibility
+Artix post-3.x locator setup for backward compatibility

-The artix.cfg file shipped with Artix 4.1 and 4.2, and with the C++/ JAX-RPC runtime of Artix 5.x, all have a configuration entry, bus:non_compliant_epr_format.
+The artix.cfg file shipped with Artix 4.1, Artix 4.2, and the C++/JAX-RPC runtime of Artix 5.x, all have a configuration entry, bus:non_compliant_epr_format.
 The shipped artix.cfg sets this entry by default to "false".
 This setting allows for greater interoperability between Artix and Web services software from other vendors.

-If your site uses a locator service, locator-enabled services, and locator-enabled consumers all built with Artix 4.1, 4.2, or the C++/ JAX-RPC runtime of Artix 5.x, then no further configuration is necessary.
+If your site uses a locator service, locator-enabled services, and locator-enabled consumers all built with Artix 4.1, 4.2, or the C++/JAX-RPC runtime of Artix 5.x, then no further configuration is necessary.